 2. Reliability

 Reliability metrics evaluate the software’s ability to function consistently over time.
-Reliable software is less likely to fail.
-That is essential for user trust and system dependability.
-Following are some of the methods used to ensure the reliability of software programs.
+Reliable software is less likely to fail, which is essential for user trust and system dependability.
+The following are some of the methods used to ensure the reliability of software programs.

 • Defect density: This metric counts the number of defects within a particular amount of code.
 It’s often expressed as the number of defects per module or per thousand lines of code (KLOC).
 Fewer defects mean better quality.
 Most teams use defect density to get a clearer picture of software quality.